-The tool is operated in a manner that causes it to draw an abnormally high current.
+When the tool/battery is operated in a manner that causes it to draw an abnormally high current, the tool automatically stops.
 In this situation, turn the tool off and stop the application that caused the tool to become overloaded.
 Then turn the tool on to restart.